pdillon/koa-react-app/README.md

 # koa-react-app

 Starter project that leverages create-react-app with a Koa service.
+10 easy (and tedious) steps!

 ## Setup